justincpresley/ndn-python-svs/docs/src/usage/examples.rst

 Instead of ``examples/chat.py`` try ``examples/count.py`` with '-v' (verbose flag).
 This should be automatic (no input required) and will allow you to see the insides of the StateVectorSync Protocol.

-NOTE: If you have install the ndn-svs pip package, you are able to run the example scripts via the console scripts:

-    * ndn-svs-chat
-    * ndn-svs-count